 Reflecting our founder Charles R. Walgreen's strong commitment to creating equal opportunity, Walgreens has always hired people with disabilities and striven to foster a fully inclusive work environment.
-Over the last decade, we've seized upon new opportunities to design facilities and training programs to create even more opportunities for people with disabilities.
-And today our commitment to integrating people with disabilities throughout our workplaces is fully ingrained in the fabric of our organization.
-Fostering a disability inclusive workplace and culture has enabled Walgreens to tap into a wider pool of talent, retain valued team members who become disabled due to accident or illness, and gain insight into the needs of an important and expanding segment of the customer base.
+Over the last decade, we have seized upon new opportunities to design facilities and training programs to create even more opportunities for people with disabilities through the Transitional Work Group Program and Retail Employees with Disabilities Initiative.

+Today our commitment to integrating people with disabilities throughout our workplaces is fully ingrained in the fabric of our organization.
+Fostering a disability inclusive workplace and culture has enabled Walgreens to tap into a wider pool of talent, retain valued team members, and gain insight into the needs of an important and expanding segment of the customer base.

 Our strategy of disability inclusion rests on three pillars:

 Industry leading inclusive policies and practices we first implemented in Anderson, S.C. back in 2007, now known as Walgreens "same job, same performance" operating model, continue to revolutionize who we employ and how we operate across our distribution network, retail stores, the support center and field operations.
-More than 1,300 individuals with disabilities have completed retail and customer service skills training in stores across the nation.
+More than 1,500 individuals with disabilities have completed retail and customer service skills training in stores across the nation.